Goodbye

 Would you say your music has evolved since the beginning?

 — Totally.
-When we started we had never written a song; we came from street music, from doing covers and arrangements.
+When we started we had never written any song; we came from street music, from doing covers and arrangements.
 The process has been very natural and organic.
 We have been learning little by little and finding our style.

 Your songs combine party and emotion.
 How do you work this balance?